Affordable Care Act Pros And Cons – What You Need To Know

 Manufacturers’ Perspective

-The Obama Administration gravely underestimated the resistance from states and the sheer magnitude of the task.
-The administration’s slow, opaque decision-making process hampered the state-run exchanges as well, and made life in state Medicaid agencies a night-mare to be dreaded.
+The Obama Administration faced unexpected resistance from states and underestimated the enormity of the task.
+Slow and opaque decision-making processes hindered state-run exchanges and created chaos in state Medicaid agencies.

-Although unprecedented in its scope and complexity, the ACA as legislation deferred most of the decisions to federal agencies, especially CMS and the Internal Revenue Service.
+Although the ACA was unprecedented in complexity, the legislation largely delegated decisions to federal agencies, notably CMS and the Internal Revenue Service.

 Did the ACA improve healthcare in the U.S.?

-However, if you believe that the federal government should not play a role, then you may think that the ACA is meddling with the free market and raising taxes and premiums for people who could otherwise find health insurance on their own.
+However, the federal government should not play a role.
+In that case, the ACA meddles with the free market and raises taxes and premiums for people who could otherwise find health insurance independently.

 Many of the issues discussed in this article are extensively debated.
 For example, those in favor of keeping the ACA or instituting a single-payer healthcare system argue that it lowers the overall cost of healthcare and ultimately saves taxpayers money.
-Others who are opposed, argue that it increases costs and is an unaffordable venture.
-The U.S. healthcare system is extremely complicated and this article does not take a stance on either side.
+Others who are opposed say that it increases costs and is an unaffordable venture.
+The U.S. healthcare system is highly complicated, and this article does not take a stance on either side.

 The ACA – A Giant Social Experiment

 The ACA is a giant social experiment with few precedents.
-It is impossible to predict precisely what will happen next with the implementation of the law, or how consumers and employers will respond in the post-ACA world.
+It is impossible to predict what will happen next with the law’s implementation or how consumers and employers will respond in the post-ACA world.

-It is easier to predict the behavior of health insurers and providers, as well as the overall impact on them, but this is still complex.
+It is easier to predict the behavior of health insurers and providers and the overall impact on them, but this is still complex.
 Americans and the US media have a short attention span.
-Change happens rapidly, and the law is so complex, that few people or organizations have the patience to understand even parts of the ACA.
-The enrollment numbers in the first 3 weeks of December will be critical to assessing how well the federal exchange is working, as well as the response of the public to the repaired website.
+Change happens rapidly, and the law is so complex that only some people or organizations have the patience to understand even parts of the ACA.
+The enrollment numbers in the first three weeks of December will be critical to assessing how well the federal exchange is working, as well as the response of the public to the repaired website.

-The number of new Medicaid enrollees will likely remain higher than new enrollees in the subsidized exchange plans in the first 2 years.
-We know that this is the case of states that have state-run exchanges, and Medicaid enrollment increases will be especially high in the states with Medicaid expansion; but nationwide, there is every reason to believe that Medicaid enrollment will outpace the subsidized exchange enrollment.
-In addition to a massive jump in enrollment through expansion eligibility to millions of low-income adults in half of the states, Medicaid rolls will increase in every state from a streamlined eligibility and enrollment process mandated nationwide by the ACA.
+The number of new Medicaid enrollees will likely remain higher than those in the subsidized exchange plans in the first two years.
+We know this is the case for states with state-run exchanges, and Medicaid enrollment increases will be exceptionally high in the states with Medicaid expansion.
+Still, nationwide, there is every reason to believe that Medicaid enrollment will outpace subsidized exchange enrollment.
+In addition to a massive jump in enrollment through expansion eligibility to millions of low-income adults in half of the states, Medicaid rolls will increase in every condition from a streamlined eligibility and enrollment process mandated nationwide by the ACA.

-Furthermore, Medicaid enrollment is year-round, not tied to an open enrollment period, and an easier, no-cost decision-making process for consumers, unlike the enrollment process in the exchanges.
-The enrollment in subsidized exchange plans could outpace the rise in Medicaid rolls if and when more small and midsize employers drop their current healthcare coverage.
-Sign-ups during January through March 2014, the second half of the initial open enrollment period, will be important to watch, when outreach and marketing efforts are expected to restart.
+Furthermore, Medicaid enrollment is year-round, not tied to an open enrollment period, and a more straightforward, no-cost decision-making process for consumers, unlike the enrollment process in the exchanges.
+Enrollment in subsidized exchange plans could outpace the rise in Medicaid rolls if and when more small and midsize employers drop their current healthcare coverage.
+Sign-ups during January through March 2014, the second half of the initial open enrollment period, will be essential to watch when outreach and marketing efforts are expected to restart.

-Under the special enrollment rules, many consumers will be able to sign up for exchange coverage after the open enrollment period, which ends on March 31, 2014, if they have a significant change in family or financial circumstances.
-However, that volume will not be nearly as large or as important as the exchange sign-up during the open enrollment period or the continuous, always-open Medicaid enrollment.
+Under the special enrollment rules, many consumers can sign up for exchange coverage after the open enrollment period, which ends on March 31, 2014, if they have a significant change in family or financial circumstances.
+However, that volume will not be as large or as important as the exchange sign-up during the open enrollment period or the continuous, always-open Medicaid enrollment.

-But volume by itself is not enough information to assess the ACA’s success.
-For that we will need to know, for example, the impact on the uninsured rate, the age and the health risk characteristics of those enrolled, the benefit design choices, the number of people losing individual or employer-sponsored coverage, and the effect of Medicaid expansion and streamlined Medicaid eligibility.
+But volume is not enough information to assess the ACA’s success.
+For that, we will need to know, for example, the impact on the uninsured rate, the age and the health risk characteristics of those enrolled, the benefit design choices, the number of people losing individual or employer-sponsored coverage, and the effect of Medicaid expansion and streamlined Medicaid eligibility.

-The law is also a moving target as a result of a series of Obama Administration decisions to delay enforcement of key ACA provisions, for a mixture of practical and political reasons.
+The law is also a moving target due to a series of Obama Administration decisions to delay the enforcement of key ACA provisions for practical and political reasons.

-Major provisions of the ACA, including the employer mandate and small employer exchanges in most states, are delayed until 2015, the start of the open enrollment period for 2015 has been shifted until after the November 2014 elections, states are encouraged to temporarily allow short-term renewal of insurance policies outlawed by the ACA, and CMS is proposing changes to how exchange plans are paid.
+Significant provisions of the ACA, including the employer mandate and small employer exchanges in most states, are delayed until 2015, the start of the open enrollment period for 2015 has been shifted until after the November 2014 elections, and conditions are encouraged to temporarily allow the short-term renewal of insurance policies outlawed by the ACA.
+CMS is proposing changes to how exchange plans are paid.

-Overall, most people have not yet experienced the effects, positive and negative, of the ACA.
+Overall, most people have yet to experience the effects, positive and negative, of the ACA.
 In terms of coverage and costs, the ACA creates a giant game of musical chairs, which has just begun.
 Every American will be affected by the ACA in some way.

-The short experience with the ACA can only shed light on issues that should have been addressed a long time ago, but for which there was not an interested audience.
+The short experience with the ACA can only shed light on issues that should have been addressed long ago but for which there was no interested audience.

-How has Obamacare affected American Economics Positively Negatively
+How has Obamacare affected American Economics Positively and Negatively

 The Affordable Care Act, also known as Obamacare, has had a mixed effect on the American economy.
 While it has helped to increase the number of people with health insurance and access to medical care, it has also raised taxes and caused some companies to scale back their employee health benefits.
 Overall, economists believe that the positive effects of Obamacare have outweighed the negative ones.